 Components of a degree program

 - A major is the student's primary area of specialization.
 Many majors have options which are sub-sets of courses within the major that represent an even more specialized area of study.
 Students who select a major with options must choose from one of the options.

 - A minor is the student's secondary area of specialization.
-Minors are required for all Bachelor of Arts and Bachelor of Science non-comprehensive majors and are optional for comprehensive majors and all other degrees.
+Minors are required for all Bachelor of Arts and Bachelor of Science majors identified as "non-comprehensive" and are optional for majors identified as "comprehensive".
+Minors are optional for all other degrees.

-- The General Baccalaureate Policies and Degree Requirements include such requirements as catalog of graduation policy, total hours, upper division, GPA, and residence requirements.
+- The General Baccalaureate Degree Policies and Requirements include University-level requirements such as total hours, upper division, GPA, and residence requirements.

 - All Bachelor of Arts degrees require a 27-hour core of courses.

-- All Bachelor of Science in Education and Bachelor of Music Education degrees require completion of the Teacher Education Program requirements.
+- All Bachelor of Science in Education and Bachelor of Music Education degrees require completion of all Teacher Education requirements.